chennachaos/high-performance-matlab/_episodes/03-Vectorization.md

 - "What is vectorization in MATLAB?"
 - "What are the advantages and disadvantages of vectorization?"
 objectives:
-- "To learn to vectorize your code in MATLAB"
+- "To learn to vectorize your code in MATLAB."
 keypoints:
-- "Vectorization is MATLAB is about replacing loops with appropriate array operations"
+- "Vectorization in MATLAB is about replacing loops with appropriate array operations."
-- "Vectorized code runs much faster than the code with loops"
+- "Vectorized code runs much faster than the code with loops."
-- "Vectorization is concise and makes the code easier to understand and debug"
+- "Vectorization is concise and makes the code easier to understand and debug."
 ---
 ## Vectorization
 *Vectorization* in computer programming is the act of transforming loop-based scalar operations into operations over vectors (or arrays).
 This should not be confused with [automatic vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization).

-It is debatable whether *vectorization* should be part of a course on high-performance computing in MATLAB.
+It is debatable whether *vectorization* should be part of a course on High-Performance Computing in MATLAB.
 However, if your objective is to improve the performance of your MATLAB code, *vectorization* is the place to start.

 ## What is Vectorization in MATLAB?
-To understand the concept of vectorization in MATLAB, let us take the example of addition of two square matrices of rank *n*.
-In scalar languages such as C, this can be done using a for-loop.
+To understand the concept of vectorization in MATLAB, let us take the example of adding two square matrices of rank *n*.
+In scalar languages such as C, this can be done using a for-loop:
 ~~~
 // scalar operators of array variables using for-loop
 //